Villavu/Simba/Doc/sphinx/scriptref/dtm.rst

     SubPoints: TDTMPointDefArray;
   end;

-The MML provides the two functions *pDTMtoTDTM* and *TDTMtopDTM* to directly convert between the two types.
+The MML provides the two functions *MDTMtoTDTM* and *TDTMtoMDTM* to directly convert between the two types.

 Main Point and AreaSize / Shape